qudo-code/template--markdown-website/README.md

 # Markdown Website
-Sometime just getting some information online doesn't need to be that hard.
+Sometimes just getting some information online doesn't need to be that hard.
 Doesn't even come with a build tool, don't need it.

 ### Cheatsheet
 Not familiar with markdown?
 It's pretty easy.
 Here's a [Markdown Cheetsheet](https://www.markdownguide.org/cheat-sheet/) to get you started.
 The markdown you write in `.md` files will be converted to HTML and become your website.